isabella232/journeys.en/help/using/usecase/configuring-the-data-source.md

 For additional information on data source configuration, refer to [](../datasource/about-data-sources.md).

-1. In the top menu, click the **Data Sources** tab and select the build-in Experience Platform data source.
+1. In the top menu, click the **[!UICONTROL Data Sources]** tab and select the build-in Experience Platform data source.

     ![](../assets/journey23.png)